RECAPEM

 • Profound hyperglycemia (e.g. blood glucose > 1000 mg/dL) with elevated serum osmolality to >> 320 mOsm.

 • First: In patients with pure HHS, the disease has been established over days to weeks (this is in contrast to DKA patients whose problems have been developed more acutely).
-As a rule of thumb,if an abnormal state develops gradually then it may be treated gradually.
+As a rule of thumb, if an abnormal state develops gradually then it may be treated gradually.
 This is in contrast to pure DKA patients which often require more urgent treatment to correct their metabolic problems.

 • Second: remember that younger patients (< 40 yo) with DKA or HHS and those with profoundly high serum osmolality (>>320 mOsm) are at high risk for development of cerebral edema if their osmolality is rapidly decreased.

-By enlarge the principles of management of DKA-HHS overlap patients is the same as for DKA.The only difference is that if the patient is < 40 years old, there may be an increased risk of cerebral edema if the osmolality is decreased too rapidly.
-Thus, osmolality and sodium levels should be closely monitored 30
+⭐️Generally, the principles of management of DKA-HHS overlap patients are the same as for DKA.
+The only difference is that if the patient is < 40 years old, there may be an increased risk of cerebral edema if the osmolality is decreased too rapidly.
+Thus, osmolality and sodium levels should be closely monitored *

 DKA in hemodialysis patient

-Fundamental physiologic differences
+◾️Fundamental physiologic differences

-• Insulin clearance is reduced in patients with ESRD, therefore insulin requirement may be lower than other patients.
+• Insulin clearance is reduced in patients with ESRD, therefore insulin requirement may be lower than in other patients.

 • Osmotic diuresis secondary to hyperglycemia will not develop in ESRD patients who are anuric therefore severe volume depletion or hypokalemia is less likely to develop in these patients.
 In fact in some patients, hyperglycemia may osmotically pull water into the vasculature leading to hypervolemia.
 This can lead to volume overload with pulmonary edema, which may resolve following insulin administration (since the insulin causes a shift of glucose and water out of the vasculature and into the tissues).